<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 For example, you can sell the 8 injection presses that are unnecessary for its operations and lay off / displace the operators and technicians taking care of those 8 presses.

-Final Thoughts on Managing Bottlenecks
+Final Thoughts on Managing Production Bottlenecks

 The concept of bottlenecking was central to the Theory of Constraints.
 It is paramount to Lean Manufacturing's Just-In-Time pillar but is not explicitly mentioned as such.
 As noted above, a simple bar chart based on a work breakdown sheet is usually the most adapted tool.
 A value stream map can help too.